Leo1267-hub/shooting_game_JS/README.md

-CA for web dev, this watch shop website with cool feature done with flask. how to run:
+CA for web dev, this watch shop website with cool feature done with flask and sql. how to run:
 1. open in integrated termianl the app.py file
 2. write 'flask run' and copy the URL to paste it